 Teenager body image

-As teens’ bodies change and grow, the most normal thing in the world is for them to feel a bit awkward or insecure about how they look.
-In the age of Instagram influencers and selfies though, it’s increasingly common for teens – both girls and boys – to become obsessed with their body image in a negative way.
+- As teens’ bodies change and grow, they can feel insecure about how they look.
+In the age of Instagram influencers and selfies though, this is increasingly common for teens.
+That’s both girls and boys.

-If your teen follows influencers who post images that brag about their bodies, it can be helpful to remind them of what’s normal and what isn’t.
-If they can make the choice to unfollow accounts that make them feel bad about themselves, they’ll be developing a more resilient approach to social media and their own mental health.
+- Cyberbullying is another danger zone.
+So, if your teen follows influencers who post images that brag about their bodies, it can be helpful to remind them of what’s normal.
+Even more importantly, what they’re seeing online isn’t real.
+Or, assuming it is, it isn’t normal.
+Can they make the choice to unfollow accounts that make them feel bad about themselves?
+If so then they’re learning how to be more resilient…